Campus Improvement Plan

 Student Achievement Summary

 Memorial High School implements a rigorous curriculum that is aligned to state standards and continuously revised to produce and prepare all students towards T-2-4 district goals.
 Students will master rigorous academic standards to ensure college and career readiness.
-We believe campus administrators and teachers are members of the campus’ Professional Learning Communities (PLC).
+We believe campus administrators and teachers are members of the campus’ Professional Learning Committees (PLC).
 PLC in SBISD is an ongoing collaborative team process used to establish a school-wide culture that develops teacher leadership explicitly focused on building and sustaining school improvement efforts.

 A top priority in SBISD is literacy.
 Students receive the opportunity and skill set to experience meaningful literacy experiences that are rigorous and engaging.
 With their peers, students in SBISD listen, speak, read and write through the content areas with a commitment that they will become lifelong readers and writers.
 SBISD is driven by standards, focused on strategies, differentiated, and guided by student data.
 Numeracy is also a top priority in SBISD.
 Our goal is to provide academic experiences that build confident and creative mathematical thinkers.
-Students identified for special education (SPED) services or as Emergent Bilingual/English Learner (EB/EL) are also a district focus.
+Finally, our district core value of “Every Child” is exemplified through campus student support priorities.
+This includes ensuring that all students have the academic and mental health supports needed to be successful no matter the learning environment (SPED, GT, EB, CTE, etc.).

-Below is a summary of the End of Course (EOC) STAAR Redesign passing rates for 2023 (Baseline Year):
+Below is a summary of the End of Course (EOC) STAAR Redesign passing rates:

-EOC English I - 93% Approaches; 82% Meets; 39% Masters
+2023: EOC English I - 93% Approaches; 82% Meets; 39% Masters

-EOC English II - 95% Approaches; 86% Meets; 22% Masters
+2023: EOC English II - 95% Approaches; 86% Meets; 22% Masters

-EOC Algebra I - 87% Approaches; 45% Meets; 17% Masters
+2023: EOC Algebra I - 87% Approaches; 45% Meets; 17% Masters

-EOC Biology - 99% Approaches; 87% Meets; 54% Masters
+2023: EOC Biology - 99% Approaches; 87% Meets; 54% Masters

-EOC U.S. History - 99% Approaches; 94% Meets; 74% Masters
+2023: EOC U.S. History - 99% Approaches; 94% Meets; 74% Masters

-SPED All Grades All Subjects - 83% Approaches; 49% Meets; 13% Masters
+2023: SPED All Grades All Subjects - 83% Approaches; 49% Meets; 13% Masters

-EB/EL All Grades All Subjects - 84% Approaches; 52% Meets; 18% Masters
+2023: EB All Grades All Subjects - 84% Approaches; 52% Meets; 18% Masters

-Source: 2022-2023 Texas Academic Performance Report (TAPR)
+Source: 2023-2024 Texas Academic Performance Report (TAPR)

 Average SAT Scores: